 To find out more about inviting users, bulk invites or email invitations, please see our Invite Your Users article.

-To comply with GDPR regulations, this export will only show users’ information if they have opted into GDPR privacy.
-Users who do not consent to sharing their data will be made anonymous in this export.
+To comply with GDPR regulations, this export will sometimes make user data anonymous.
 For more information about GDPR, click here.

-To the right of the users list, you will find the option to search for names or email addresses.
-If you have an integration set up for this guide which imports users, this will show here.
+To the right of the user's list, you will find the option to search for names or email addresses.
+If you have an integration set up for this guide that imports users, this will show here.